Request Demo

 Epistemic Integrity Engine

-Scores every reasoning output on factual accuracy, logical coherence, source fidelity, and claim support.
-Produces a continuous integrity metric that regulators, auditors, and insurers can reference.
-Not a binary pass/fail — a calibrated measure of reasoning quality.
+EIE scores every reasoning output across four dimensions: factual accuracy, logical coherence, source fidelity, and claim support.
+The result is a continuous integrity metric that regulators, auditors, and insurers can reference.
+Not a binary pass or fail.
+A calibrated read on the quality of the reasoning itself.

 Reason